Welcome to today's edition of the Rush 24-7 podcast.

 A hotel claims the entire bill was not paid.

-Well, who do they think that what do you mean paid?
+Well, who do they think they're?

-You telling me the four seasons had an NAA LCP convention and expected to get paid.
+You telling me the four seasons had an NAA LCP convention and expected to get paid?

-What kind of what what kind of bias is that?
+What kind of bias is that?

-What what kind you see this is the kind of racism that is way, way, way too frequent in this country.
+You see, this is the kind of racism that is way, way, way too frequent in this country.

-And it's way too blatant, and it is way too obvious.
+And it's way too blatant and it is way too obvious.

 I mean, it's one thing to quietly expect to be paid.

-But then to file a lawsuit and call people's attention to it.
+I mean, that's typically racist, but then to file a lawsuit and call people's attention to it.

 This is why African Americans vote Democrat.